Occasional travel - You may be expected to travel for this position to various sites within the park and to attend meetings or training.

 - You will be required to submit to a drug test and receive a negative drug test result prior to appointment.
 In addition, this position is subject to random testing for illegal drug use.

-- You must possess and maintain a current Class B or higher.
+- You must possess and maintain a current Class B, or higher Commercial Driver's License..

 - You will be required to wear a uniform and comply with the National Park Service uniform standards.
 A uniform allowance will be provided.

 - You may be required to work on-call, evenings, weekends, holidays, overtime and shift work.

 - If you are a new employee or supervisor in the Federal government, you will be required to complete a one-year probationary period.

 - Government Charge Card: You may be required to complete training and obtain/maintain a government charge card with travel and/or purchase authority.

 - Applicants must be at least (1)18 years old or (2) at least 16 years old and: (a) Have graduated from high school or been awarded a certificate equivalent to graduating from high school; or (b) Have completed a formal vocational training program; or (c) Have received a statement from school authorities agreeing with their preference for employment rather than continuing their education; or (d) Be currently enrolled in a secondary school and either work only during school vacation periods or work part-time during the school year under a formal student employment program.